Northern Mich~Mash Preserve

 Photos Below: Photographer Karla Buckmaster

-Below: Fred KIogima stated he had joined the Marine Corps for 23 years and felt he had done well there because Fred's dad had been a WWII veteran, but also because Fred had been "shaped by the strict nature of Holy Childhood Boarding School."
+Below: Fred Kiogima stated he had joined the Marine Corps for 23 years and felt he had done well there because Fred's dad had been a WWII veteran, but also because Fred had been "shaped by the strict nature of Holy Childhood Boarding School."

 ~ Holy Childhood of Jesus Church ~